Quantum Techniques for Stochastic Mechanics: Perron--Frobenius theory

 First we need to tell you that the battle takes place at the intersection of stochastic and quantum mechanics.
 We recall from Section~\ref{sec:15} that there is a class of operators called `Dirichlet operators' that are valid Hamiltonians for both stochastic and quantum mechanics.
 In other words, you can use them to generate time evolution both for old-fashioned random processes and for quantum processes.

 Staying inside this class allows the theories to fight it out on the same turf.
-We will be considering a special subclass of Dirichlet operators, which we call `irreducible Dirichlet operators'.
-These are the ones where starting in any state in our favorite basis of states, we have a nonzero chance of winding up in any other.
+We will be considering a special subclass of Dirichlet operators, which we call `irreducible' Dirichlet operators.
+These are the ones that generate Markov processes where starting at any vertex, we have a nonzero chance of winding up at any other vertex.
 When considering this subclass, we see something interesting:

 \begin{thesis} Let $H$ be an irreducible Dirichlet operator with $n$ eigenstates.
 In stochastic mechanics, there is only one valid state that is an eigenvector of $H$: the unique so-called `Perron--Frobenius state'.
 The other $n-1$ eigenvectors are forbidden states of a stochastic system: the stochastic system is either in the Perron--Frobenius state, or in a superposition of at least two eigensvectors.
-In quantum mechanics, all $n$ eigenstates of $H$ are valid states. \end{thesis}

-This might sound like a riddle, but now we'll prove, riddle or not, that it's a fact.
+In quantum mechanics, all $n$ eigenstates of $H$ are valid states. \end{thesis} This might sound like a riddle, but now we'll prove, riddle or not, that it's a fact.